divyaprakash0426/DreamLayer/docs/luma_photon_node_pr.md

 ## Future Considerations

-The current implementation generates and saves the depth map but does not send it to the Luma API, as this was not specified in the task requirements (`docs/tasks/task1.txt`).
+The current implementation generates and saves the depth map but does not send it to the Luma API, as this was not specified in the task requirements (`Dreamlayer Coding Challenge`).
 The task only required saving the depth map for user reference.

 A potential future enhancement could be to utilize the depth map in the API call if the Luma API supports depth-guided image-to-image generation.
 This would likely involve passing the depth map as an additional reference image, which could provide more structural guidance for the novel-view synthesis.
 This was not implemented to adhere strictly to the current set of deliverables.

 ## Checklist
-- [ ] UI screenshot provided
+- [x] UI screenshot provided
-- [ ] Generated image provided
+- [x] Generated image provided
-- [ ] Logs provided
+- [x] Logs provided
 - [ ] Tests added (optional)
-- [ ] Code follows project style
+- [x] Code follows project style
-- [ ] Self-review completed
+- [x] Self-review completed